kdeldycke/click-extra/docs/config.md

 ValueError: Parameter 'random_param' is not allowed in configuration file.
 ```

-## Ignoring parameters
+## Excluding parameters

-The {py:attr}`ignored_params <click_extra.config.ConfigOption.ignored_params>` argument will exclude some of your CLI options from the configuration machinery.
-This will prevent your CLI users to set these parameters in their configuration files.
+The {py:attr}`exclude_params <click_extra.config.ConfigOption.exclude_params>` argument allows you to block some of your CLI options to be loaded from configuration.
+By setting this argument, you will prevent your CLI users to set these parameters in their configuration file.

-It defaults to:

-- `--help`, as it makes no sense to have the configurable file always forces a CLI to show the help and exit.
-- `--version`, which is not a configurable option *per-se*.
-- `-C`/`--config` option, which cannot be used to recursively load another configuration file (yet?).
-- `--show-params` flag, which is like `--help` and stops the CLI execution.
+It {py:attr}`defaults to the value of ParamStructure.DEFAULT_EXCLUDE_PARAMS <click_extra.config.ParamStructure.DEFAULT_EXCLUDE_PARAMS>`.

-You can set your own list of option to ignore with the `ignored_params` argument:
+You can set your own list of option to ignore with the `exclude_params` argument:

 ```{code-block} python
 ---